That's the Way It Is (Elvis Presley album): Content

 The original vinyl LP consisted of eight tracks recorded in the studio in Nashville at the marathon sessions in June 1970 that would also yield several singles and the Elvis Country album, and four tracks from his August 1970 engagement at The International Hotel in Las Vegas.
 The track "You Don't Have to Say You Love Me" had been released as the advance single on October 6; its b-side, "Patch It Up", appears in a live version here.
 "The Next Step Is Love" had previously been released as a B-side in July 1970, and its A-side "I've Lost You" appears in a live version here too.
 The concert version of "I Just Can't Help Believin" from this album was released as a single in the United Kingdom in November 1971, reaching number six on the UK Singles Chart.
 Its b-side "How the Web Was Woven" was also taken from this album.
 A rehearsal version of the latter song was featured in the 1970 documentary Elvis: That's the Way It Is.

+Critical and commercial reception

+Robert Christgau gave the album a C+ rating, writing that "his seventh album ... and third live LP [sic] of 1970 leans toward uptempo countryish ballads rather than the usual pop-rock eclecticism and proves that he can remember the words without cue cards.
+I know that's the way it is--but is it the way it has to be?"

+Music historian John Robertson noted, The authority of Presley's singing helped disguise the fact that the album stepped decisively away from the American-roots inspiration of the Memphis sessions towards a more middle-of-the-road sound.
+With country put on the back burner, and soul and R&B left in Memphis, what was left was very classy, very clean white pop—perfect for the Las Vegas crowd, but a definite retrograde step for Elvis.

+Stephen Thomas Erlewine discusses the original album and several of its reissued versions, stating that: